20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 $$ds^2 = -d\tau^2 = g_{\mu\nu} dx^\mu dx^\nu$$

 For a lightlike geodesic, $ds^2 = 0$, so $d\tau^2 = 0$ ($d\tau$ being the change in proper time).
-There is therefore no proper time parameterisation of a lightlike geodesic.
+There is therefore[^circular] no proper time parameterisation of a lightlike geodesic.
 For this reason, it is common to state that the velocity of a lightlike geodesic is not a 4-velocity, as it can never be parameterised by proper time

+[^circular]: An alternative (and possibly better) argument is that the derivation of $ds^2 = -d\tau^2$ relies inherently on the geodesic being timelike, so $d\tau$ is simply undefined for lightlike rays and has no relation

 #### Timelike Geodesics

-A timelike geodesic is defined as when $ds^2 < 0$.
-Do be aware that this is only true if we have a metric signature of [-, +, +, +] (which I use exclusively), which corresponds to the signs in our minkowski line element.
-If we have a metric signature of [+, -, -, -], then a timelike geodesic would be defined as $ds^2 > 0$
+A timelike geodesic is defined as when $ds^2 < 0$[^signconvention]

+[^signconvention]: Do be aware that this is only true if we have a metric signature of [-, +, +, +] (which we use exclusively here), which corresponds to the signs in our minkowski line element.
+If you have a metric signature of [+, -, -, -], then a timelike geodesic would be defined as $ds^2 > 0$

 ##### Coordinate time parameterisation